astronexus/HYG-Database/hyg/README.md

 These two rows were simply deleted, so to maintain continuity with other HYG primary IDs in version 3.x, there are now gaps in the sequence for the missing primary IDs 113739 and 113815.

-###### v3.1: An update from early 2023.
+###### v3.1: Multiple small updates made early in 2023.

 No stars have been added or deleted, so there are no changes to the primary "id" field or to the large majority of primary catalog IDs (HIP, HD, and HR).
 However, there have been several significant changes in early 2023 to some of the proper names and secondary catalog IDs.

 * March 21, 2023: Merged a PR to add all the IAU Working Group For Star Names standard/official names to the proper name field.
 * April 10, 2023: Added a few proper names to nearby stars that lacked one, e.g. "Ross 128"